jbossas/archetypes/jboss-html5-mobile-archetype/src/main/resources/archetype-resources/README.md

     mvn jboss-as:deploy

-This will deploy `target/${artifactId}`.

-The client application will be running at the following URL <http://localhost:8080/${artifactId}/>.
+The client application will be running at the following URL <http://localhost:8080/jboss-as-kitchensink-html5-mobile/>.

 To undeploy run this command:

     mvn jboss-as:undeploy

 You can also start the JBoss container and deploy the project using JBoss Tools.
 See the
-<a href="https://docs.jboss.org/author/display/AS71/Getting+Started+Developing+Applications+Guide" title="Getting Started Developing Applications Guide">Getting Started Developing Applications Guide</a> for more information.
+<a href="https://docs.jboss.org/author/display/AS71/Getting+Started+Developing+Applications+Guide" title="Getting Started Developing Applications Guide">Getting Started Developing Applications Guide</a>
+for more information.

 ### Deploying to OpenShift